newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 I have the content for the first post and for the 2nd 1 Now let's head over to `Contentful` and add some more complexity to those posts so we can see what we get down below in the body.
 Let's add some more stuff below our text.
 I'll add a header, a new section, and below that, I'll add some more text.
-I love Gatsby with Contentful, and I'll go ahead and make Gatsby bold because I can.
+I love Gatsby with `Contentful`, and I'll go ahead and make Gatsby bold because I can.
 And now we're actually going to add an image into the mix as well.
 So right here we can Lincoln image using this plus button, we can link an asset.
 Now.